platformio/platformio-docs/projectconf/section_env_upload.rst

 If ``upload_port`` isn't specified, then *PlatformIO* will try to detect it automatically.

-To print all available serial ports use :ref:`cmd_device_list` command.
+To print all available serial ports please use :ref:`cmd_device_list` command.

 This option can also be set by global environment variable :envvar:`PLATFORMIO_UPLOAD_PORT`.